MFA News | Master of Fine Arts in Writing

 "After a decade dedicated to motherhood and publishing other people’s work—my own poetry manuscript gathering dust at the back of a drawer—I came to Pacific’s MFA program ready to reconnect with my writing self.
 I traveled across the continent and, although I consider myself a shy and reserved person, I felt immediately welcomed into the Pacific community.
 In my classmates I found lifelong writing partners and dear friends.
 My faculty advisors took their roles seriously.
 They were honest and careful readers and their detailed response letters full of keen observations, provocative questions, and specific recommendations provided the right balance of encouragement and critique.
 The residency presentations focused on unique topics that addressed important craft elements—when I wasn’t laughing or oohing or ahhing, I was frantically trying to write it all down.
 Most importantly, Pacific taught me to establish routines and become a productive writer.
 I learned to trust myself as an editor.
 I left Pacific with a ready-to-publish poetry manuscript, a collection of short stories, and a clearly established personal commitment to reading and writing every day."

-Alexandra Lytton Regalado won the 2015 St. Lawrence Book Award for her poetry manuscript, Matria, which will be published in 2017.
+Alexandra Lytton Regalado's poetry collection, Matria (Black Lawrence Press, 2017), won the 2015 St. Lawrence Book Award.
 She is also the winner of the 2015 Coniston Poetry Prize and her work has been nominated for a Pushcart Prize and Best New Poets.
-Her poetry and short stories have appeared or are forthcoming in cream city review, Gulf Coast, MiPOesias, Narrative, The Notre Dame Review, OCHO, Phoebe, Puerto del Sol, Radar Poetry and elsewhere.
-Co-founder of Kalina publishing, Alexandra is author, editor, and/or translator of ten Central American-themed books, most recently the bilingual Salvadoran poetry anthology Theatre Under My Skin;(2014).
+Her poetry and short stories have appeared in cream city review, Gulf Coast, MiPOesias, Narrative, The Notre Dame Review, OCHO, Phoebe, Puerto del Sol, Radar Poetry and elsewhere.
+Co-founder of Kalina publishing, Alexandra is author, editor, and/or translator of ten Central American-themed books, most recently the bilingual Salvadoran poetry anthology Theatre Under My Skin (Kalina, 2014).
 Her ongoing photo-essay project about El Salvador, through_the_bulletproof_glass, is on Instagram.
 Alexandra has a black belt in Kenpo Karate and currently lives in San Salvador with her husband and three children.